BicDelacruz/Brain-Bloom/README.md

 1. Download as zip
 2. Extract and open "main.code-workspace" file
 3. Once in visual studio code, hit ctrl + f5 to run game

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------
+Pre-Alpha:

 25/11/2024:
 - Project published in GitHub